linkerd/website/linkerd.io/content/2/tasks/automating-injection.md

 linkerd upgrade --proxy-auto-inject | kubectl apply -f -
 ```

-Take a look at the new `linkerd-proxy-injector` to verify everything is working
+Take a look at the new `linkerd-proxy-injector` deployment to verify everything
-correctly:
+is working correctly:

 ```bash
 kubectl -n linkerd get deploy/linkerd-proxy-injector svc/linkerd-proxy-injector